eigengo/scalad/README.md

 implicit val LongSerialiser = new SprayJsonSerialisation[Long]

-// now register the fields as keys implicit val MyCaseClassUuidKey = new SerializedFieldQueryBuilder[MyCaseClass, UUID]("id") implicit val MyCaseClassStringKey = new SerializedFieldQueryBuilder[MyCaseClass, String]("name")
+// now register the fields as keys implicit val MyCaseClassUuidKey = new SerialisedFieldQueryBuilder[MyCaseClass, UUID]("id") implicit val MyCaseClassStringKey = new SerialisedFieldQueryBuilder[MyCaseClass, String]("name")
-implicit val MyCaseClassLongKey = new SerializedFieldQueryBuilder[MyCaseClass, Long]("count")
+implicit val MyCaseClassLongKey = new SerialisedFieldQueryBuilder[MyCaseClass, Long]("count")

 // which allows the following